lostfictions/bort/README.md

 [level](https://github.com/Level/level) package) that are persisted to the directory provided as the `DATA_DIR`.

-bort uses the [envalid](https://github.com/af/envalid) package which in turn wraps [dotenv](https://github.com/motdotla/dotenv), so you can alternately stick any of the above environment variables in a file named `.env` in the project root. (it's gitignored, so there's no risk of accidentally committing private API tokens you put in there.)

 the "server component" mentioned above currently serves two purposes:

 - it serves static files, like the bot's profile image (which must be hosted for